 - Implement what the tidyverse/r-lib team regards as best practices, often in functions that feature the word “tidy”.
 These are mostly for our use and are, honestly, occasionally aspirational, but others may find it interesting or useful.

-- Embrace the fs package internally for everything related to filepath management.
+fs package internally for everything related to filepath management.
 We’re also gradually adding better tooling for programmatic management of specific files or for specific parts of a file, such as the badge section of

 Below we highlight specific changes or new features that are of special interest to users.
 Again, detailed notes are in the change log.

 usethis consults certain options when it creates a new package and, if found, it favors this info over built-in defaults when populating the DESCRIPTION fields. devtools has long had this feature, but it’s a good time to open your

 .Rprofile (maybe via